6 Entropy, Thermodynamic Potentials, Free energy, Heat, Work, Laws of Thermodynamics

 Eqs.
 (33) and (32) then readily yield

-where \delta Q is the amount of heat the system has received or given up during the process in question, while \delta W is the work performed by the system.
-It suffices to note for now that the symbols d and \delta indicate that we are considering small amounts; their precise meaning will be clarified later.
+where is the amount of heat the system has received or given up during the process in question, while is the work performed by the system.
+It suffices to note for now that the symbols and indicate that we are considering small amounts; their precise meaning will be clarified later.
 As stated above, the law of conservation of energy is referred to as the First Law of Thermodynamics.

 Above said, let us write down an expression for the performed work.
 According to the picture below: